-The percentage of emergency department (ED) visits for members 6 years of age and older with a principal diagnosis of mental illness who had a follow-up visit for mental illness.
+Assesses emergency department (ED) visits for adults and children 6 years of age and older with a diagnosis of mental illness and who received a follow-up visit for mental illness.

-- The percentage of ED visits for which the member received follow-up within 30 days of the ED visit (31 total days).
+- ED visits for which the member received follow-up within 30 days of the ED visit (31 total days).

-- The percentage of ED visits for which the member received follow-up within 7 days of the ED visit (8 total days).
+- ED visits for which the member received follow-up within 7 days of the ED visit (8 total days).

 Why It Matters

-- Center for Behavioral Health Statistics and Quality.
-(2016).
-Key substance use and mental health indicators in the United States: Results from the 2015 National Survey on Drug Use and Health (HHS Publication No. SMA 16-4984, NSDUH Series H-51).
-Retrieved from http://www.samhsa.gov/data/
+- Substance Abuse and Mental Health Services Administration.
+(2017).
+Key substance use and mental health indicators in the United States: Results from the 2016 National Survey on Drug Use and Health (HHS Publication No. SMA 17-5044, NSDUH Series H-52).
+Rockville, MD: Center for Behavioral Health Statistics and Quality, Substance Abuse and Mental Health Services Administration.
+Retrieved from https://www.samhsa.gov/data/